 |Organiser name||Jenny White|

-This course is in West Cambridge CB23 7ZH.
+This is the first day of a 2-day course, held in West Cambridge CB23 7ZH.
 (Full details will be sent with your reservation confirmation e mail)

 The two Day MHFA England course is the only recognised training programme that qualifies you as a Mental Health First Aider.